On the Capacity of the Discrete Memoryless Broadcast Channel with Feedback: Analysis of Marton's Scheme

 \begin{remark} Inspecting the proof, we see that the memoryless channel property has been used only to establish the limit~\eqref{eq:channel_cond}.
 The other limits ~\eqref{eq:l1}, \eqref{eq:l2}, \eqref{eq:l3}, and \eqref{eq:l4} follow solely from the way we constructed the code.
 Suppose now we replace the memoryless channel with a general channel $P_{Y^n|X^n}$.
-Then under conditions \eqref{eq:M_after}, there exists an associated choice of scheme parameters such that the average error probability goes to zero as $n\to \infty$, if
+Then under conditions \eqref{eq:conditionMarton} and \eqref{eq:M_after}, there exists an associated choice of parameters for our scheme such that the average error probability goes to zero as $n\to \infty$, if for $i\in\{1,2\}$: